telerik/ajax-docs/controls/chat/functionality/components.md

 # Custom Components

-The **RadChat** supports the implementation of custom components which allow you to use JavaScript to render any content.
+The **RadChat** control supports the implementation of custom components which allow you to use JavaScript to render any content.

 The following example demonstrates how to place a [Kendo UI Calendar](https://docs.telerik.com/kendo-ui/controls/scheduling/calendar/overview) in a custom RadChat component.